GDS Files 2022 Annual Report on Form 20-F

-/EIN News/ -- SHANGHAI, China, April 04, 2023 (GLOBE NEWSWIRE) -- GDS Holdings Limited (“GDS Holdings”, “GDS” or the “Company”) (NASDAQ: GDS; HKEX: 9698), a leading developer and operator of high-performance data centers in China and South East Asia, today announced that it has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission (the “SEC”) on April 4, 2023 U.S. Eastern Time.
+SHANGHAI, China, April 04, 2023 (GLOBE NEWSWIRE) -- GDS Holdings Limited ("GDS Holdings", "GDS" or the "Company") GDS HKEX: 9698))), a leading developer and operator of high-performance data centers in China and South East Asia, today announced that it has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the Securities and Exchange Commission (the "SEC") on April 4, 2023 U.S. Eastern Time.

 The annual report can be accessed on the Company's investor relations website at investors.gds-services.com and on the SEC's website at www.sec.gov.
 The Company will provide hardcopies of the annual report, free of charge, to its shareholders and ADS holders upon request.
 Requests should be submitted to ir@gds-services.com.